Now let us have a little talk with Jesus

 Earlier, in 1918, Adams helped found the first NAACP chapter in the state and began organizing for voting rights.
 Working with Samuel Boynton, who arrived from Tuskegee Institute as the African-American Dallas County extension agent, they founded the Dallas County Voters League in 1920.
 As late as 1960, even though blacks were 57 percent of the county population, only 1 percent were registered to vote.
 Boynton and his wife, Amelia, were members of First Baptist.

 Rev. Fred Shuttlesworth, one of the founding members of the Southern Christian Leadership Conference with Dr. Martin Luther King Jr., served as pastor of the church for two years in the 1950s.

-In 1963, under the leadership of Rev. M. C. Cleveland, the church became the first in the city to open its doors for activities and meetings of the Dallas County Voters League.
+In 1963, under the leadership of Rev. M. C. Cleveland, the church became “the first in the city to open its doors for activities and meetings of the Dallas County Voters League,” says its website.
 During the next two years, the church was a focal point of the mass meeting and nonviolent teaching sessions sponsored by the SNCC, which located its offices in the church basement.
 During the early months of 1965, King, Ralph Abernathy, and other leaders of the Southern Christian Leadership Conference spoke nightly to the youth at First Baptist Church.